Ptijohn/graph-module/README.md

 neo4j
 ============

 Now including neo4j to manage our nodes.
-You can have a look at Main.java to see how we can go through our graph from one node or another, in whatever direction we want.
+You can have a look at GraphUtil.java to see how we can go through our graph from one node or another, in whatever direction we want.
 (See commented code)
+Also, we now get nodes from DB if it is not empty.

 merge
 ============